tobicn/TobiasConstien/_pages/about.md

 Hi there!
 Welcome to my academic portfolio.
 I am <b>Tobias Constien</b> – but you should feel free to just call me Tobi!
 I am currently a PhD Candidate at the [UCD Babylab](https://www.ucdbabylab.com) in the School of Psychology at the University College Dublin.
 I’m being supervised by [Dr. Michelle Downes](https://people.ucd.ie/michelle.downes).

 I’m broadly interested in the psychological mechanisms and functions of play, whether it’s in development, therapy, or simply how I can win against my wife in board games.
 In my PhD, for example, I am exploring the role of pretend play in toddlers' development of executive functions.
 In my work in dramatherapy, I'm looking at play from a clinical perspective.
-Still, board games against my wife I usually loose.
+Nonetheless, I still usually loose in board games against my wife.

 Current Projects
 ======